The well-posedness and scattering theory of nonlinear Schr\"odinger equations on lattice graphs: The Scattering theory of discrete semilinear Sch o dinger equations

 Then we can take $\varepsilon\ll 1$ and deduce that

 Summing over all sub-intervals, we can obtain the boundedness of $\|u\|_{S(\left[0,+\infty\right)\times \Z^{d})}$. \end{proof}

 \begin{rem} Obviously, the exponent pair $(p_{0},q_{0})$ satisfies one of two conditions in (\ref{condition}) exists.
 For example, when $d=p=3$, exponent pairs $(p_{0},q_{0})=(4,4),(\frac{5}{2},5)$ can satisfy the second condition.
-Another immediate but important fact is that the second condition is stronger than the first condition, when $3\le d$ and $6\le (p-1)d$. \end{rem} \begin{rem} Establishing the asymptotic completeness in the discrete setting is difficult as there is no obvious analogue of the decay estimate, like the Morawetz estimate in \cite{9,10}, to remove the requirement of boundedness in the norm (\ref{cc}).
-However, we can still conclude that for any $p>1$, there is no asymptotic completeness for the focusing case.
-To be more concrete, we can construct the following soliton solution for focusing Schr\"{o}dinger equation,
+Another immediate but important fact is that the second condition is stronger than the first condition, when $3\le d$ and $6\le (p-1)d$. \end{rem} Next, we introduce a key lemma from Theorem 3 in \cite{5}, which shows the stability of a global classical solution with the small initial data. \begin{lemma} If $6\le (p-1)d$, there exist $\varepsilon=\varepsilon(d)>0$ and constant $C=C(d)$, such that whenever $\|u_{0}\|_{\ell^{2}(\Z^{d})}\le \varepsilon$, the corresponding global solution $u$ satisfies the following bounds